School Notices and Policies

 The mission of Thornton Academy’s Social Work Program is to support, develop, and assist in the implementation of student services, and the goals and objectives of the school by providing support to students and staff in the area of social/emotional health, as it relates to students’ overall well being and academic progression.

 This is accomplished by:

-- fostering communication between and among all constituents, both in and outside of school
+- Fostering communication between and among all constituents, both in and outside the school

 The School Social workers are licensed mental health professionals who:

-- refer students to higher level of support and/or treatment when indicated
+- Refer students to higher level support and/or treatment when indicated

 Exceptions to these rules of confidentiality involve: